megalthea/megalthea/README.md

 I want to excel (no pun intended :smirk:) in Database Management :computer:, Data Visualization :chart_with_upwards_trend:, and Machine Learning :wrench:.
 Using these skills, I aspire to be a professional contributing to the field of Health Statistics :hospital: to solve real-world issues and improve the current system.

 I have experience working on programming projects using Python, C, Java, R, and SQLite.
+The IDEs I use for programming are VS Code and Eclipse.
 With statistical software such as R, RStudio, and Jamovi, I have performed data cleaning, statistical tests, and data visualization.

 - 🔭 I’m currently working on furthering my skills in R, SQL, and Python.
 - 🌱 I’m currently learning the theory behind Probability and Statistics and Survey Designs.